Notifycal/static-landing/src/content/roadmap/-index.en.md

   title: 'Your opinion matters'
   description: "Help us prioritise the features you need most.
 Only our customers can vote to ensure we develop what you'll actually use."
   buttonText: 'Collaborate with us'
-confirmed: "Confirmed"
+confirmed: 'Confirmed'
-inDevelopment: "In development"
+inDevelopment: 'In development'
-planning: "Planning"
+planning: 'Planning'
-featureUnderConsideration: "Feature under consideration"
+featureUnderConsideration: 'Feature under consideration'
 ---